oliveir3/Office-365-Detailed-License-Report/README.md

 About the Script. (how does it work):
-To get a breakdown of the script and find out how the script works feel free to visit my blog www.O365inside.com
+To get a breakdown of the script and find out how the script works feel free to visit my blog Post: https://o365inside.com/powershell/how-to-get-detailed-license-reports-for-office-365-users/